Do you know an Unguided path makes one a storyteller? Yes, It does and Dharamkot Himachal Pradesh did.

 It is located just above the McLeod Ganj and one can see spectacular views of Dhauladhar ranges upon reaching Dharamkot.

 Dharamkot is truly a place less explored by Indian tourists with a maximum of people making their presence till McLeod Ganj.

 How to Reach from Delhi to Dharamkot?

-One can reach Dharamkot in Himachal Pradesh upon reaching McLeod Ganj easily from Delhi.
+One can reach Dharamkot Himachal upon reaching McLeod Ganj easily from Delhi.

 The most convenient way is by Bus apart from the fact that your departure is from the states other than Delhi, Punjab region.

 Let’s take an example of people coming from Delhi to Dharamkot by Bus –